kzar/adblockplus-website-converter/README.md

 Small python script for converting the old website content from [www repo](https://hg.adblockplus.org/www/) (Anwiki content mirror) to our [wwwnew repo](https://hg.adblockplus.org/wwwnew/) (our CMS).

-convert.py was created by palant, being tweaked by kzar.
+`convert.py` was created by palant, being tweaked by kzar.
 Once adblockplus.org has been migrated to our CMS this script will have served it's purpose.

+Also includes `refresh-static-files` script which makes refreshing some of the static files not updated elsewhere quicker.

 ## Usage